westerndigitalcorporation/zonedstorage.io/docs/filesystems/zonefs.md

 (read vs write) and on the reason for the error (bad sector, unaligned writes or zone condition change).

-* For read I/O errors, *zonefs* takes recovery action action only if the file zone is still in good condition and there is no inconsistency between the file inode size and its zone write pointer position.
+* For read I/O errors, *zonefs* takes recovery action only if the file zone is still in good condition and there is no inconsistency between the file inode size and its zone write pointer position.
 If a problem is detected, I/O error recovery is executed (see below table).